Edward-Ryu/LocalizableToExcel/README.md

 # LocalizableToExcel
 /*
 Make easy to change Localizable.strings to spread sheet.

+How To Use
+1. clone & download
+2. download file
+3. open README.md file
-Copy & Paste below code to Playground.
+4. Copy & Paste below code to Playground.
-Copy & Paste your Localizable.strings file string to localizableString.
+5. Copy & Paste your Localizable.strings file string to localizableString.
 */

 var localizableString = """